hamo225/hamo225/README.md

 }
 ```

 Self-taught frontend javascript developer.
 I build user-centric websites with functional and scalable components in mind.
-Since transitioning into software development in April 2020, I am proud to have launched 3 client projects, with 3 more currently in development and 1 in production.
-I have created 68 Github repos with 660+ contributions, participated in 1 open source project, and completed online courses totalling 150+hrs course time.
+Since transitioning into software development in April 2020, I am proud to have launched 5 client projects, with 3 more currently in development and 1 in production.
+I have created 74 Github repos with 800+ contributions, participated in 1 open source project, and completed online courses totalling 150+hrs course time.
 I also have experience leading remote teams, managing large scale operations and working closely with data analysts.

 It was as an operations specialist working with product teams and developers where I recognised my intrinsic joy for programming and made the decision to enter software development.

 I am eager to pursue much more work with JavaScript and React, am open to learning new tools & technologies and will bring to the table a positive attitude towards any challenges.
+Please check out my portoflio site at http://developersandbox.de.

-📫 How to find me: [Dev.to](https://dev.to/hamo225), [Twitter](https://twitter.com/hamo2253), [LinkedIn](https://www.linkedin.com/in/tarekhamaoui/)
+📫 How to find me: [Portfolio](http://developersandbox.de), [Dev.to](https://dev.to/hamo225), [Twitter](https://twitter.com/hamo2253), [LinkedIn](https://www.linkedin.com/in/tarekhamaoui/)

 <!--